 Tent camping is a popular family activity available year-round on the island.
-The National Seashore has a designated campground at Watch Hill, although it will remain closed until 2018.
+The National Seashore has a designated campground at Watch Hill.
 Back-country camping is also available within the Otis Pike Fire Island High Dune Wilderness.

 Fire Island Light House

 If you’re visiting Fire Island for the first time then you need to make the Fire Island Light House one of your first stops.
-This unique location is rich with maritime history, being one of the first pieces of evidence that man crossed the Atlantic Ocean and settled in America.
-Visitors can visit the light house year-round to experience a guided tour of this incredible monument.
-The light house is located on the west end of the island, and standing at 168 feet tall, it can be seen from more than 20 miles away.
+This unique location is rich with maritime history in that it is one of the first pieces of evidence that man crossed the Atlantic Ocean and settled in America.
+Visitors can visit the lighthouse year-round to experience a guided tour of this incredible monument.
+The lighthouse is located on the west end of the island and standing at 168 feet tall, it can be seen from more than 20 miles away.

 The Sunken Forest in Sailor’s Haven is one of the few remaining maritime forests on the eastern seaboard and spans over 40 acres of wildlife.
 Serious hikers, bird watchers, and ecologists find this part of Fire Island to be absolutely fascinating.
 The forest features holly, bayberry, blueberry, sassafras, and shadblow trees that are estimated to be well over 200 years old and have been twisted and shaped by the constant salt spray.
 Maintained by the Fire Island National Seashore, Sunken Forest earned its name because it appears to be below sea level.
 Guided tours are available during the summer months.